daniel-stafford/Oh-My-Scripts/README.md

 ### prod-to-dev.sh

-Move a dependency to dev dependencies
+Move a dependency to dev dependencies.

 ### push-branch.sh